KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\actions\auth.py:5`

 **Description**:
-The `AuthActions.login` method is designed to handle the user authentication process by verifying the provided email and password credentials within the EeazyCRM application.
+The `AuthActions.login` method in the `AuthActions` class is used to handle the login functionality, taking an 'email' and 'password' as arguments.
+It is likely called by the user interface or other parts of the application where user authentication is required.

 ---